CPA Work Experience Requirements

-CPA candidates who graduated college with at least 150 credits must complete one year (1,600 hours) of work experience through employment in government, industry, academia, or public practice within five years of the date you apply for your license.
+CPA candidates who graduated college with at least 150 credits must complete one year (1,600 hours) of work experience through employment in government, industry, academia, or public practice within five years of the license application date.

 For those who passed at least one part of the CPA Exam before Dec.
-31, 2011, other guidelines apply (see below).
+31, 2011, other guidelines may apply.

 Work Experience